haardes/travio/README.md

-# Travian-utility-app
+# Travio

 Webapp for MMO game Travian, providing utilies for efficient and effective gameplay